mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 With that one, we must now create the \_\_init\_\_, \_\_len\_\_, and \_\_getitem\_\_ functions for the Dataset class.
 Overriding \_\_len\_\_ and \_\_getitem\_\_ is necessary in all child classes of the Pytorch Dataset class as that is what will be called by the Pytorch Dataloader to get values from the dataset.

 ### Dataset - \_\_init\_\_
 The init is the constructor for our dataset class.
-As the training and testing sets each have a set of images and a set corresponding labels, we will take the root (file location) of the image set and label set as arguments:
+As the training and testing sets each have a set of images and a set of corresponding labels, we will take the root (file location) of the image set and label set as arguments:

     def __init__(self, image_data_root, label_data_root):